haskell-effectful/effectful/README.md

 [eff](https://github.com/hasura/eff) and probably a few more.

-Unfortunately, of all of them only `eff` is a promising proposition because of reasonable performance characteristics (see the talk "Effects for Less" linked below for more information) and potential for good interoperability with the existing ecosystem.
+Unfortunately, of all of them only `eff` is a promising proposition because of reasonable performance characteristics (see the talk [Effects for Less](https://www.youtube.com/watch?v=0jI-AlWEwYI) for more information) and potential for good interoperability with the existing ecosystem.

 The second point is arguably the most important, because it allows focusing on things that matter instead of reinventing all kinds of wheels, hence being a